tin2tin/VSE_File_Menu/README.md

 * Add Import menu.
 * Import sorting.
 * Import into channel.
-* Import multiple images as image strip(not image sequence).
 * Playhead and append insert methods.
 * All the default import options and more.
 * Etc.